-The equipment has the ability to AUTOTUNE the control parameters to hone the temperature stability at a specific temperature.
-When enabled it will allow the controller to cycle the temperature and calculate the best values for this temperature.
+The equipment has the ability to AUTOTUNE the control parameters to hone the temperature stability at a specific block temperature.
+When enabled it will allow the controller to cycle the temperature of the block and calculate the best values for this temperature.
 After two cycles it will install the calculated values and use these for the control loop.